Explore our history:

 Watch a this 4-minute video outlining the history of the building:

-This year marks the 125th anniversary of U of T Libraries & Gerstein.
-Stay tuned for more about our celebrations.
+This year marked the 125th anniversary of U of T Libraries & Gerstein.